radiantlogic-v8/documentation-new/documentation/migration-utility/01-introduction.md

 # Introduction

-The migration tool is for RadiantOne v7.4 and serves two purposes.
+Version 2.1 of the migration tool is for RadiantOne v7.4 and serves two purposes.

+ >[!warning] Do not use earlier versions of the Migration Utility with v7.4.

 1. First time migration of configuration from a lower (e.g. dev/QA) environment to a higher (e.g. production) environment.